snipsco/snips-app-template-py/README.md

 Initially, there are several configuration lines shown as the example, this should be changed.
 This file is not mandatory for a template.
 If the action code never uses configuration, this file can be removed.

-> ***Beware!
-Do not use any space to separate key, value and the "=" sign.***
+> **_Beware!
+Do not use any space to separate key, value and the "=" sign._**

 ### `requirements.txt`

 This file is holding the project dependencies.

 ```bash
 # Bindings for the hermes protocol
 hermes-python>=0.1
 ```

-If there some libraries that needs to be installed in your code, append it here.
+If there are some libraries that needs to be installed in your code, append it here.

 ### `setup.sh`

 This file is used to set up the running environment for the action code.
 Most of the time, you don't need to modify it.

 ```bash